The World Handicap System (WHS) is now in use and every golfer needs to understand its impact on handicapping.

 1. Competition Scores – scores in all singles competition rounds of Individual Strokeplay (Medal or Stableford) played over a qualifying measured course from a specific tee.

-2. General Play Scores – scores in non-competition and social golf can be used but pre-registration with the Pro is required.
+2. General Play Scores – scores in non-competition and social golf can be used but pre-registration with the Pro or on an app is required.
 As with Supplementary Scores currently, you must register your intention to submit a score for handicap purposes prior to commencement of the round.

 Team and Matchplay scores are currently excluded in England.